EDITED BY AMY CASSELL, WITH ADDITIONAL REPORTING BY ELAINE GLUSAC

 Take a sundowner tiger safari into Ranthambore National Park.
 The former royal hunting ground is one of the best places in the country to see the animals in the wild.

 Recount the day’s adventures beside the fire pit.
 A camp staff member will be happy to point out the constellations above.

-Virtuoso amenities include all meals and one complimentary massage.
+Virtuoso amenities include breakfast daily and one complimentary massage.